Harry Brockbank: St Patrick's Athletic

 It was announced on 1 July 2022 that Brockbank had signed for League of Ireland Premier Division club St Patrick's Athletic.
 In signing for St Patrick's Athletic, he reunited with former Bolton team mate Eoin Doyle with Brockbank stating it was Doyle who had arranged for Brockbank to have a trial at the club.
 His debut came on 15 July 2022, in a 1–1 draw against Dundalk at Richmond Park.
 Brockbank made his first appearance in European football on 21 July 2022 in a 1–1 draw with Slovenian side NŠ Mura in the UEFA Europa Conference League.
-After making 15 appearances in his first half season at the club, Brockbank signed a new 1 year contract with the club on 8 November 2022.
+After making 15 appearances in his first half season at the club, Brockbank signed a new one-year contract with the club on 8 November 2022.
+He made just 9 appearances in an injury plagued 2023, before being released at the end of his contract in December 2023.

+Radcliffe

+In January 2024, he moved to Northern Premier League Premier Division side Radcliffe.
+A month later, he joined North West Counties Premier Division side Bury on a 28 day loan.